XION

 • Treasury contract – Enables gasless transactions using Fee Grants, making onboarding smoother for users.
 It also handles Authorization Grants, which allow your frontend to execute transactions on behalf of the user, enabling a more traditional application experience through our OAuth2-style Abstraxion solution.

-What is the User Map Dapp?
+What is the User Map App?

 The User Map contract is a lightweight and beginner friendly smart contract designed to help developers, especially those coming from traditional web or application development, understand how to manage per-user data in a decentralized environment.